sammy007/open-ethereum-pool/README.md

     "enabled": false,
     // Pool fee percentage
     "poolFee": 1.0,
+    // Donate 10% from pool fees to developers "donate": true,
     // Unlock only if this number of blocks mined back "depth": 120,
     // Simply don't touch this option